 - D4

-Prepare the LED panel
+Prepare LED panel

 Solder the LED panel to the circuit board